fathom820/arcana/readme.md

 Welcome to **Arcana**!

-This game was created just for fun, as a summer project by the sole developer.
+I created this game just for fun, as a summer project, as well as something to add to my resume.
 As such, don't expect anything super complicated - it's more of a proof of concept.

 **Arcana is currently in Alpha, and is not available for download at this time.**